 • Corporation

-Once you have set up your business entity, ensured the insurance entirely covers you, found employees and clients, and secured a payroll service to stay on top of your business’s cash flow, you are ready to start placing temp workers in jobs.
+Once you have set up your business entity, secured sufficient insurance coverage, found employees and clients and secured a payroll service to stay on top of your business’ cash flow, you are ready to start placing temp workers in jobs.

 5. Get Insurance to Protect Your Temp Staffing Agency

 In addition to licenses and permits, you will need to invest in insurance for safe and lawful operation.
-Business insurance protects the financial well-being of your company if a covered loss occurs.
+Business insurance protects your company’s financial well-being if a covered loss occurs.

 The type of insurance policy you purchase will depend on which risks you think require coverage.
-If you are unsure what kind of risks your temp agency may face, you may want to begin with general liability insurance.
-This coverage is a great place to start for small businesses.
+If you are unsure what kind of risks your temp agency may face, general liability insurance is an excellent starting point for most small businesses.

-Another beneficial policy is worker’s compensation insurance.
-If you are planning on hiring employees, worker’s compensation coverage might be a requirement by your state.
-Some other popular insurance policies that can protect you, your agency and your employees include:
+Another beneficial policy is workers’ compensation insurance.
+If you are planning to hire employees, workers’ compensation coverage might be a requirement by your state.
+Some other popular insurance policies that can protect you, your agency and your employees include the following:

 • Business owners policy